Skip to Main Content

 What permits are required for drone filming in France?

-Drone filming in France requires DGAC operator registration, pilot certification, and location-specific authorizations.
-Flights in controlled airspace, urban areas, or near airports require additional NOTAM and prefecture permits.
-We handle all permit coordination for your production.
+Drone filming in France needs DGAC operator sign-ups, pilot certification, and site-specific sign-off.
+Flights in controlled airspace, urban areas, or near airports need extra NOTAM and prefecture permits.
+We handle all permit planning for your production.

 What camera systems do your drones carry?